synkathairo/geodesic-optimization/README.md

 ### Implementation

-The code is implemented as Julia functions in `src/`, whereas, in `matrix_karcher_mean_gd_step.jl` contains an implementation for a full gradient descent update step, and `matrix_karcher_mean_sgd_step.jl` has a stochastic gradient descent step, for the Karcher mean problem.
+The code is implemented as Julia functions in `src/`.
+An implementation for a full gradient descent update step is contained within `matrix_karcher_mean_gd_step.jl`, and a stochastic gradient descent step is implemented in `matrix_karcher_mean_sgd_step.jl`, for the Karcher mean problem.
 The loop iterations to test the functions are in `test/`, implemented as `testgd.jl` and `testsgd.jl` respectively.
 These may be run directly, e.g. by running `julia testgd.jl`.

+## Riemannian online convex optimization problem

+Wang et. al describe the Riemannian online convex optimization problem (R-OCO)[^4].

 ## Remarks